Cache and Verification

 Cache Reuse

-Cache reuse must be validated with the strongest available integrity source:
+Cache reuse is validated with the strongest available integrity source:

-• Successfully verified signature under a documented trust policy.
+- Successfully verified package signature under binpm's documented trust policy.

-Cache hits must be revalidated before extraction or install finalization.
-If cache revalidation fails, binpm must discard the corrupted entry and redownload the asset.
+Cache hits are revalidated before extraction or install finalization.
+If cache revalidation fails, binpm discards the corrupted entry and redownloads the asset.

 Cache Commands

-binpm cache clean removes cache entries while preserving installed package records and executable links or copies under ~/.binpm/bin.
+binpm cache clean removes cached asset entries under ~/.binpm/cache/sha256.
+It preserves the project-reference index under ~/.binpm/cache/refs, installed package records, and executable links or copies under ~/.binpm/bin; command output states those removed and preserved boundaries.

-binpm cache key prints a stable CI cache key derived from the current target and binpm.lock; it must not download, install, modify package records, or populate cache entries.
+binpm cache key prints a stable CI cache key derived from the current target and binpm.lock; it does not download, install, or populate cache entries.
+Use the lockfile-backed output for CI cache setup:

 Verification

-Installs without upstream checksum material or successfully verified signature material are allowed in v1 only with an explicit warning and locally recorded SHA-256 metadata.
+Installs without provider digest, upstream checksum material, or successfully verified signature material continue with an explicit warning and locally recorded SHA-256 metadata.

---require-verified and binpm verify --require-verified must fail when no trusted provider digest, upstream checksum sidecar, upstream checksum manifest, or successfully verified signature is available.
+--require-verified and binpm verify --require-verified fail when no trusted provider digest, upstream checksum sidecar, upstream checksum manifest, or successfully verified package signature is available.
+Strict failure diagnostics distinguish releases with no trusted evidence from releases that only have unsupported sidecars.